GooGuTeam/osu-performance-server/README.md

 - When `SAVE_BEATMAP_FILES=true`, successful remote fetches (and inline uploads with `beatmap_id`) are written under `BEATMAPS_PATH` using `<beatmap_id>.osu`.
 - Providing a `checksum` with a cached map triggers integrity verification (MD5).
 A mismatch forces redownload.

-## Development Tips
-- Enable detailed logging via `dotnet run --verbosity normal` or add ASP.NET Core logging configuration.
-- Add unit tests around calculation wrapper methods if you introduce new validation.
-- If you need to support batch calculations, consider a new endpoint accepting an array and parallelizing internally.

 ## Troubleshooting
 | Issue              | Cause                              | Resolution                                               |
 |--------------------|------------------------------------|----------------------------------------------------------|
 | 503 on fetch       | Beatmap not reachable              | Verify ID exists, network, or site availability          |
 | 400 on performance | Invalid statistics / internal null | Ensure ruleset matches beatmap & stats not contradictory |

-## License
-MIT License.
-See `LICENSE` for full text.